lisongxu/CSCE156-Project-OOP/readme.md

 2. `Project1.zip`: A Zip file of all source files that the LAs can execute and check.

+Incomplete submissions (e.g., missing the JAR or ZIP file) will receive a zero point.

 Again, if you plan to work with one other student on this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to submit your project on Canvas.